CROBOT974/WaterLily-RL/README.md

 Waterlily-RL offers you:

-* High-performance fluid simulation based on Julia WaterLily, directly calling the native API, without the need for additional CFD libraries, to obtain real physical fields.
+* High-performance fluid simulation based on Julia WaterLily, directly calling the native API, without the need for additional CFD libraries, to obtain real fluid fields.
-* Python Gymnasium-style environment wrapper, supporting common algorithms of Stable-Baselines3 (PPO, SAC, DDPG, etc.)
+* Gymnasium-style wrapper of enviroment in Python, supporting common algorithms of Stable-Baselines3 (PPO, SAC, DDPG, etc.)
-* Provide environmental examples such as VIV (Vortex-Induced Vibration), airfoil control, drag optimization, etc., and support the expansion of new fluid mechanics tasks.
+* Provide environmental examples such as VIV (Vortex-Induced Vibration), airfoil control, drag optimization, etc., and support the expansion of new fluid dynamic tasks.
 * Support rendering and visualization during the training process to facilitate debugging and demonstrating simulation effects.
 * The modular interface design facilitates the free combination of scene parameters, dynamic models, and RL algorithms.